square/workflow-swift/Samples/Tutorial/Tutorial2.md

 ![missing-map-output](images/missing-map-output.png)

-Anytime a child workflow is run, the parent needs a way of converting its `Output` into an `Action` it can handle.
+Anytime a child workflow is run, the parent needs a way of converting the child's `Output` into an `Action` the parent can handle.
 The `WelcomeWorkflow`'s output type is currently an empty enum: `enum Output { }`.

 For now, delete the `Output` on `WelcomeWorkflow` and replace it with a typealias to `Never`: